-Infant botulism is a rare condition caused by the absorption of toxins produced by the Clostridium botulinum bacterium, a rod-shaped spore-forming bacterium.
+Infant botulism is a rare and potentially lethal condition caused by the absorption of toxins produced by the Clostridium botulinum bacterium, a rod-shaped spore-forming bacterium.
 This bacterium grows in the gastrointestinal tract and releases an enteric toxin that can cause intestinal immobility and progressive paralysis.

-botulinum is commonly found on surfaces such as carpets and floors, and sometimes, it can also contaminate honey and grape molasses.
-This is why babies under one year are not fed honey or anything that contains honey (1).
+Botulinum is commonly found on surfaces such as carpets and floors, and sometimes, it can also contaminate honey and grape molasses (1).

 A baby’s intestines lack the protective intestinal flora and Clostridium-inhibiting bile acids, allowing C. botulinum to flourish and colonize the large intestine and cause infant botulism.
 This bacterial infection mostly affects infants between one to six months of age; however, cases have been reported in babies as early as one week of age and as late as 12 months of age (2)